noahehall/theBookOfNoah/_javascript.md

   - if you trigger Layout you will always trigger Paint: changing the geometry of an element means it pixels need fixing
   - you will trigger paint if you change any non-geometric properties, e.g. backgrounds, color, shadows
   - To get an understanding of the layers in your application, and why an element has a layer you must enable the Paint profiler in Chrome DevTools’ Timeline:
     1. When the recording has finished you will be able to click individual frames, which is found between the frames-per-second bars and the details:
+  - avoid long running input handlers:
+    + input handlers (e.g. touchstart, touchmove, touchend, etc)
+      - calling preventDefault() in these input handlers will cause the compositor thread to wait until the handler has finished executing
+    + input handlers (e.g. those for scroll/touch) are schedule to run just before any *requestAnimationFrame* callbacks
+      - if you make visual changes in input handlers,  then at the start of the requestAnimationFrame, there will be pending style changes
+      - if you then read visual properties at the start of the requestAnimationFrame callback, you will trigger a forced synchronous layout
+        1. input handlers > js > style > layout > paint> composite
+          - input handler = style write
+          - js = style read
+          - ===== forced synchronous layout

 ##### low bandwidth & high latency
+  - emulate networking throttling to ensure adequate performance in a variety of connectivity conditions

 ##### PRPL
 ##### [Chrome DevTools](https://developers.google.com/web/tools/setup/)